Jose Colin Bagaforo: Early life and education

 Jose Colin Mendoza Bagaforo was born on January 30, 1954, in Cotabato City, Maguindanao del Norte, Philippines.
 He studied theology at the Saint Francis Regional Major Seminary in Davao City, and went to Xavier University in Cagayan de Oro to earn his master's degree in education management.
 He then studied systematic theology at the Weston Jesuit School of Theology in Cambridge, Massachusetts, in the United States.

 Ministry

 Priesthood

 Bagaforo was ordained a priest on March 25, 1980.
 During his priesthood, he serves as the president of Notre Dame of Tacurong College and the vicar general of the Roman Catholic Archdiocese of Cotabato.

 Episcopate

 On February 2, 2006, Pope Benedict XVI appointed him Auxiliary Bishop of Cotabato and Titular Bishop of Vazari-Didda.
 He was consecrated bishop on April 25, 2006 by Orlando Beltran Quevedo, Archbishop of Cotobato.

 On July 25, 2016, Pope Francis appointed Bagaforo as Bishop of Kidapawan.
 He was installed on September 6, 2016.

 In July 2019, he was elected president of Caritas Philippines.
 He was reelected in July 2023.

-Following the arrest of former President Rodrigo Duterte in March 2025, Bagaforo called it a "crucial move toward justice" for the victims of Duterte's War on Drugs, and called on Duterte to cooperate with the investigation of the International Criminal Court (ICC).
+Following the arrest of former President Rodrigo Duterte in March 2025, Bagaforo called it a "crucial move toward justice" for the victims of Duterte's war on drugs, and called on Duterte to cooperate with the investigation of the International Criminal Court (ICC).

+In December 2025, Bagaforo was named co-president of Pax Christi, a global Catholic peace movement.